hypo69/hypo/docs/gemini/out/en/doc/src/ai/prompts/developer/pytest_en.md

 ```

-This example demonstrates a more robust test case including:
+This example demonStartes a more robust test case including:

-- **Empty data:** Demonstrates that the function correctly handles empty input.
+- **Empty data:** DemonStartes that the function correctly handles empty input.
-- **Invalid path:**  Illustrates testing with a non-existent file path.
+- **Invalid path:**  IlluStartes testing with a non-existent file path.
-- **Using `pytest.raises`:**  Demonstrates how to explicitly check for exceptions using `pytest.raises`.
+- **Using `pytest.raises`:**  DemonStartes how to explicitly check for exceptions using `pytest.raises`.
 - **Specific assertion for empty string write:** Checks that an empty string is correctly written, clarifying expected behaviour.